Workplace Violence Prevention Program

 - Handling or Securing Cash or Other Valuables: On the Guelph campus, Revenue Control currently provides services for the handling of cash or other sensitive items.
-Audit Services and Campus Community Police are available for audits and risk assessments.
+Audit Services and Campus Safety Office are available for audits and risk assessments.

-- Patrolling and Responding to Security Conditions and Providing Protective Services: On the Guelph campus, regular patrols are conducted by Campus Community Police.
-Supervision of the card access system and video surveillance is conducted by the Campus Community Police.
+- Patrolling and Responding to Security Conditions and Providing Protective Services: On the Guelph campus, regular patrols are conducted by Campus Safety Office.
+Supervision of the card access system and video surveillance is conducted by the Campus Safety Office.
 On the Ridgetown campus, patrolling is performed by contracted security personnel.

 - Making Decisions Which Impact Academic or Employment Status: Prior to making decisions that impact academic status, employees should consult their immediate supervisor for guidance.
 Human Resources may provide specific guidance to area management who are making decisions that impact employment status.

-- Dealing with Unstable/Volatile Individuals: Campus Community Police or the Local Policing Authority should be contacted for support and assistance in dealing with unstable or volatile individuals who are violent or pose a threat of violence.
+- Dealing with Unstable/Volatile Individuals: Campus Safety Office or the Local Policing Authority should be contacted for support and assistance in dealing with unstable or volatile individuals who are violent or pose a threat of violence.

-Campus Community Police: In situations involving workplace violence, all members of the University community are strongly advised to contact Campus Community Police
+- Campus Safety Office: In situations involving workplace violence, all members of the University community are strongly advised to contact Campus Safety Office

 - Human Resources - Occupational Health and Wellness (OHW) can provide first aid and assistance for access to the Employee Assistance Program (EAP)